ValJed/task/README.md

 Usage:
-tasks use                     uses or creates new context tasks ls                      shows the list of tasks tasks lsc                     shows the list of contexts tasks add "{content}"         creates task based on content string tasks done {id}               marks one or several tasks (separated by a comma) as done
+tasks use                     uses or creates new context tasks ls                      shows the list of tasks tasks lsa                     shows the list of all tasks from all contexts tasks lsc                     shows the list of contexts tasks add "{content}"         creates task based on content string tasks done {id}               marks one or several tasks (separated by a comma) as done